Nikki Sinclaire: Aston Arena

 She has protested to save the Aston Arena, a sport centre based in Aston Birmingham.
 She delivered a petition to 10 Downing Street with a local charity calling for the Government to save the sports centre.

 Sinclaire also led a protest at Birmingham Council house against the demolition of the sports facility.

 We Demand a Referendum Party

 Sinclaire founded the We Demand a Referendum Party in September 2012, with which she planned to contest all British constituencies in the 2014 EU elections.
 However, the party's only candidates were in her West Midlands European constituency.

 Sinclaire spoke at the We Demand a Referendum inaugural conference on 5 October 2012.

 United States elections of 2012

 Sinclaire campaigned before the United States elections of 2012 in Richmond, Virginia.
 Sinclaire supported Tim Kaine in his successful bid to become a US Senator representing Virginia.
-Sinclaire also canvassed in support of Barack Obama's re-election to the US Presidency.
+Sinclaire also canvassed in support of the successful bid of Barack Obama's re-election to the US Presidency.